+Committee Action: Approved as Submitted

-Committee Reason: There has been confusion and controversy through the years whether the primary frame was included in the exemption from fire protection as specified in footnote b to Table 601.
-Interpretations have varied. the committee approved this change because they concluded that it reflects the very original intent of the table and this footnote.
+Committee Reason: There has been confusion and controversy through t exemption from fire protection as specified in footnote b to Table 601.
+In change because they concluded that it reflects the very original intent of the terpretations have varied. the committee approved this

+Assembly Action None

+Final Hearing Res ults

+G167-15 AS